exercism/python/exercises/concept/plane-tickets/.docs/instructions.md

 # Instructions

-Conda airlines is the programming-world's biggest airline, with over 10,000 flights a day!
+Conda Airlines is the programming-world's biggest airline, with over 10,000 flights a day!

 They are currently assigning all seats to passengers by hand; this will need to be automated.